aiidateam/aiida-firecrest/README.md

 ### Current Issues

-Calculations are now running successfully, however, there are still issues regarding efficency, Could be improved:
+Calculations are now running successfully, however, there are still issues regarding efficiency, Could be improved:

 1. Monitoring / management of API request rates could to be improved.
 Currently this is left up to PyFirecREST.